-Sexual Assault Victim Services Can Barely Keep Up After #MeToo — Here’s What You Can Do
+Sexual Assault Services Can’t Keep Up After #MeToo — Here’s What You Can Do To Help

 As the #MeToo reckoning encourages more brave people to come public with their experiences of sexual assault and harassment in and out of the workplace, it's easy to get wrapped up in high-profile outings.
 In the midst of "who's next" sensationalism, we should also remember that sexual assault involves women and men of far less publicized backgrounds, not just celebrities and Hollywood executives.
 One indication: In the wake of the #MeToo movement, sexual assault hotlines are receiving a record number of phone calls and messages, reported Reuters.
 Now sexual assault service organizations are scrambling to keep up with the flood of calls.